 As your trusted partner, FHLB Des Moines wants to ensure that you have the ability to continue to utilize Bank products and services.

 The creditworthiness of financial institutions that transact business with FHLB Des Moines is determined by the Credit Department.
-These include, but are not limited to, current and prospective members, housing associates, PFIs, counterparties, securities issuers and dealers and vendors.
-A variety of information is used when performing credit analysis, including regulatory financial reporting, audited financial statements, SEC filings, reports of insured financial institution examinations, rating agencies and more.
-The results of the analysis are used to determine eligibility for FHLB Des Moines membership or financial limits on activity by individual members or other entities.
+The results of the analysis performed by the Credit Department are used to determine eligibility for FHLB Des Moines membership or financial limits on activity by individual members or other entities.

 Member Credit Capacity Review

 Each quarter, members' assigned credit capacities are reviewed utilizing various sources of information.
-This review process utilizes report of examination findings, financial results and trends, enforcement actions, SEC filings, discussions with member management and/or regulators, and any other relevant material information.
+This review process utilizes report of examination findings, regulatory financial reports, enforcement actions, SEC filings, audited financial statements, rating agencies' analysis, discussions with member management and/or regulators, and any other relevant material information.
 Material changes in financial condition, including events that occurred subsequent to the quarterly information used in the analysis, may have an impact on a member’s assigned credit capacity.

 Members are generally notified in advance of potential declines in their credit capacity and given the opportunity to provide additional information to be considered in the credit assessment process.
-A final credit capacity is then assigned for the current quarter that will remain in effect until the next quarterly credit review or upon receipt of new credit-related information, whichever comes first.
+A final credit capacity is then assigned that will remain in effect until the next quarterly credit review or upon receipt of new credit-related information, whichever comes first.

 Member Credit Information